Lead & Our Environment

 What Should I Do If I Believe My Child Ingested Lead?

 Parents who suspect their child has ingested lead should immediately have a doctor or urgent care provider examine their child.
-As the parent, you should be specific about your concerns when visiting the doctor so that the medical team can perform the necessary tests.
+As a parent, you should be specific about your concerns when visiting the doctor so that the medical team can perform the necessary tests.
 In many cases, the doctor will order blood tests to check for traces of lead in your child’s system.
-An attorney for lead poisoning can also review the case and advise whether you have a claim against your landlord or another party for your child ingesting lead.
+A California lead poisoning attorney can also review the case and advise whether you have a claim against your landlord or another party for your child ingesting lead.

 Sources of a Child’s Exposure to Lead-Based Paint